delrotf/pccw-app/README.md

 This application allows users to register to the application, and edit their data.
 When registering, an activation email will be sent so please use a valid email that you have access.
 The user would then click the activation link to activate the account and be able to login.

+GMAIL smtp was used for mailing.
+All the emails sent to the users can be seen in the gmail itself.
+Please ask me for the username/password for that gmail.

 ## Unauthenticated Users:

 These users are only allowed to see the login page and register.